-Remarketing (or “retargeting,” as Google likes to call it) can be creepy.
+Remarketing (or “retargeting” as Google calls it) can be creepy.
 Ads following you around?
 Algorithms knowing all about you and predicting what you want to hear or buy?
-It is creepy, for many reasons, perhaps above all because we don’t want to admit that we really are that predictable because that admission makes us question our own humanity.
+It is creepy, for many reasons, perhaps because we don’t want to admit that we are that predictable because that admission makes us question our own humanity.

-So how do you feel when ads not just follow you around, but acknowledge it?
-Like take this ad, that my friend Nathan Pabich recently saw:
+So how do you feel when ads follow you around and acknowledge it?
+Take this ad, that my friend Nathan Pabich recently saw:

-What’s interesting about this is how direct and obvious it is about the remarketing.
-Heck, it declares it in the big letters there!
+What’s interesting about this is how direct and obvious it is about remarketing.
+Heck, it declares it in big letters there!

 At first glance, this ad comes off creepy to me: it follows you around and it acknowledges it.
 Like the stalker who Tweets to you to tell you he is stalking you.
 Ugh!

 On the other hand, upon thinking about it: perhaps it isn’t as creepy as I thought.